ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 1. Pruning the output layer of the network causes inconsistent output categories for semantic segmentation tasks.

-- Reason: Using the automatically generated method can easily lead to this problem, which cannot be automatically handled.
+* Problem: Using the automatically generated method can easily lead to this problem, which cannot be automatically handled.
-- Solution: Use manual pruning.
+* Solution: Use manual pruning.

 2. The channel cannot be aligned for the first downsampling layer of the residual block.

-- Reason: The structure order in the in_place_dict is written incorrectly.
+* Problem: The structure order in the in_place_dict is written incorrectly.
-- Solution: Correct the input of the first downsampling layer of each residual block to be the residual branch's x, rather than the convolutional branch's x.
+* Solution: Correct the input of the first downsampling layer of each residual block to be the residual branch's x, rather than the convolutional branch's x.

 3. The channels cannot be aligned for the ASPP module.

-- Reason: The pyramid structure consists of 5 parallel branches, each of which takes the external input of the entire pyramid.
+* Problem: The pyramid structure consists of 5 parallel branches, each of which takes the external input of the entire pyramid.
 Due to the incorrect definition of the internal connections in the in_place_dict, an error is reported.
-- Solution: Correct the input of the 5 branches to be the same external input x.
+* Solution: Correct the input of the 5 branches to be the same external input x.

 ## CFNet (Depth Prediction)

 ### Pruning

 1. Environment installation: ModuleNotFoundError: No module named 'OpenEXR'
-- Solution: It is recommended to install this software package using the following steps.
+* Solution: It is recommended to install this software package using the following steps.
   ```shell
      apt-get update
      apt-get install libopenexr-dev